-A company involved in non-interventional studies must have a scientific service to deal with their approval and supervision as required by Clause 21.2.
+A company involved in non-interventional studies must have a scientific service to deal with their approval and supervision as required by Clause

-There is an important change in the 2011 Code.
+An important change was introduced in the 2011 Code.
 Companies must publish the summary details and results of non-interventional studies of marketed medicines completed on or after 1 May 2011 (Clause 13.2).
 This applies to studies with which a UK company has had any involvement.
 The 2008 Code encouraged companies to publish this information and this still applies to studies completed prior to 1 May 2011.